ist356/project-luisanasof/about-project.md

 # About My Project

-Student Name:  name
+Student Name:  Luisana
-Student Email:  email
+Student Email:  lsortiz@syr.edu

 ### What it does